we2004/MeProject/README.md

 * JSON Web Tokens (JWT)
 * Google Cloud Run (Backend)
 * Vercel (Frontend)
+* Supabase

 ## Backend

 The backend REST API used by this project was fully AI-generated.

-My work on this project focused on the frontend application, including the UI, state management, API integration, authentication flow, reusable components, and overall frontend architecture.
+My work on this project focused primarily on the frontend application, including the UI, state management, API integration, authentication flow, reusable components, and overall frontend architecture.

+The backend was later migrated from a local SQLite database to PostgreSQL hosted on Supabase.
+File attachments are stored using Supabase Storage, while the backend is deployed separately on Google Cloud Run.

-For full API details, endpoints, and request/response structures, see [backend/API_DOCUMENTATION.md](./backend/API_DOCUMENTATION.md).
+For full API details, endpoints, and request/response structures, see backend2/API_DOCUMENTATION.md.

 ## Deployment

-This project uses an automated deployment setup where updates to GitHub instantly push live to production:
+The application uses separate services for the frontend, backend, database, and file storage:

-- **Frontend**: Hosted on **Vercel**.
+Frontend: Hosted on Vercel
-- **Backend**: Hosted on **Google Cloud Run**
+Backend: Hosted on Google Cloud Run
-> **Note:** The database is stored within the backend environment, which may cause data to reset or not persist reliably when the application is redeployed or restarted.
-This setup was intentionally chosen for this portfolio project to keep the infrastructure simple and minimize costs.
-A persistent external database would be more appropriate for a production application.
+Database: PostgreSQL hosted on Supabase
+File Storage: Supabase Storage

+The source code is maintained on GitHub and connected to the deployment platforms for automated deployments.

 ## What I Learned